 · Customize your terminal themes and fonts for each connection.

 · Save your favorite and frequently used commands and shell scripts to execute them with a tap instead of typing.

 · Quickly access the unified history of your terminal commands.

-· Supports ECDSA and ed25519 keys as well as chacha20-poly1305 cipher.
+· Get the support of ECDSA and ed25519 keys as well as a chacha20-poly1305 cipher.

-· Protect your account with two-factor authentication.
+· Protect your credentials with Touch ID or Face ID and your account with two-factor authentication.

 · Keep your keys on your machine with SSH agent forwarding.

-Swap out openSUSE_Leap_15.2 for openSUSE_Leap_15.1, openSUSE_Leap_15.0, or openSUSE_Tumbleweed if you’re using a different version of openSUSE.
+Swap out openSUSE_Leap_15.5 for openSUSE_Leap_15.4 or openSUSE_Tumbleweed if you’re using a different version of openSUSE.

 With the repository added, import its GPG key: